-Who of us doesn't use search engines like Google to find what we need?
+Who doesn't use search engines like Google to find what we need?
 Our audiences do the exact same thing.
-While there are SEO strategies to help you land on Google organically, paid ads on Google Adwords can also be give you an advantage.
+While there are SEO strategies to help you land on Google organically, paid ads on Google Adwords can also provide an advantage.

-Do your research to find out which keywords would be the most helpful for your brand.
+Do your research to discover which keywords would be most helpful for your brand.
 Choose a keyword that gets large search volume but also has fairly low competition.
 Those two factors will ensure that it's the most effective, but also won't strain your wallet.